 - Add a metal overlay to help the new concrete stay structurally strong.

 - If you’re only worried about a few cracks, you can use an unbonding agent to help the new layer to not bond with the old.
-This will prevent the racks from reflecting onto the new surface.
+This will prevent the cracks from reflecting onto the new surface.
 (This is a good option for patios and other projects that are unlikely to support heavy loads).